ragTechDev/futurenet-research/docs/research/stakeholders/interview-transcripts/P05-sg-mum-6-and-9-transcript.md

 - come from a content quality perspectvie and safety
 - for classes not worried about safety, because we know who is running the classes and can observe class

-# Sociela media exposure concern
+# Social media exposure concern
 - more worried about other apps and social media stuff
 - do not let him use any social media
-- but son is stille xposed to it through his friends, like 6- trends. or any other memes in primary school, spreads in school and in person
+- but son is still exposed to it through his friends, like 6-7 trends. or any other memes in primary school, spreads in school and in person
 - kids with phones showing to other kids
 - know his friends sometimes show him videos, friends at the playground - there are older kids, some even p5 (not just in school)
 - don't get to control what is shown